iTwin/platform-api-documentation/apis/overview/lifecycle.md

 ### Tech Preview

 We may release new APIs, features, and operations as a Tech Preview.
 This allows you to review upcoming capabilities and provide feedback.
-Additionally, it assists our team in making sure we are providing the right solutions and expected functionality.
+Additionally, it assists us in making sure we are providing the right solutions and expected functionality.

 You may use APIs in Tech Preview for free while they are in preview.
 Do not use these APIs in Production.
 They are available for testing only, to gather feedback before releasing for General Availability.